-(Check out our previous preview article and the photo slideshow at the bottom of this post for a more in-depth look at the entrance, bridge, and surrounding scenery.)
+(Check out our previous preview article for a more in-depth look at the entrance, bridge, and surrounding scenery.)

-Continuing through the restaurant, guests pass through a hallway lined with suits of armor, where wood and tapestries make an appearance, lightening the mood slightly, though magical whispers emanating from behind those shiny helmets leave guests on edge.
+Continuing through the restaurant, Guests pass through a hallway lined with suits of armor, where wood and tapestries make an appearance, lightening the mood slightly.
+However, magical whispers emanating from behind those shiny helmets leave Guests on edge.

-But the mood, and the story, takes a distinct turn as guests round a corner into the castle’s study, warm and inviting with a fire roaring in the fireplace and soft wood finishes combine with colorful wallpaper and lush upholstery.
+But the mood and the story take a distinct turn as Guests round a corner into the castle’s study, warm and inviting with a fire roaring in the fireplace and softwood finishes combined with colorful wallpaper and lush upholstery.

-As a surprise, guests dining at the Be Our Guest restaurant on its official preview opening night on Nov.
-19, those who fought for first-day reservations, were delighted to find the Beast himself making special appearances within.
+As a surprise, Guests dining at the Be Our Guest restaurant on its official preview opening night on Nov.
+19, 2012, those who fought for first-day reservations were delighted to find the Beast himself making special appearances within.
 The restaurant is not character dining, but this castle master will make himself available for pictures nightly during dinner service, tucked away in his study.

-The Beast’s ominous West Wing serves as the smallest, containing only a handful of tables in a dimly-lit environment.
+The Beast’s ominous West Wing serves as the smallest dining room, containing only a handful of tables in a dimly lit environment.
 It’s Beatty’s own favorite of the three, offering a glimpse into the darker moments from the film.
-Through special effects, the movie’s iconic rose drips pedals as time passes, with a lightning-and-thunder storm rolling in, periodically loudly crashing outside the room’s windows.
+Through special effects, the movie’s iconic rose drips petals as time passes, with a lightning-and-thunder storm rolling in, periodically loudly crashing outside the room’s windows.
 And a nearby portrait of the Beast as a young prince flashes to its more menacing form with each lightning strike.
 It’s a truly unique dining environment that’s not intended for everyone.
 “I think that’s why it’s really the smallest of the three rooms,” explained Beatty.
 “There might just be a select group of people that want to dine in a place that sort of feels like, ‘Oh my gosh, any minute the Beast could bust in the door and roar at us and throw us out.”

 And Beast does occasionally make an appearance in the West Wing over dinner, as well as in the rest of the restaurant, not roaring but waving politely before retiring to the study for a meet-and-greet.

-Lastly, the Rose Gallery offers a complete contrast to the West Wing.
-In need of a third room to seat patrons, Imagineers watched “Beauty and the Beast” repeatedly and talked about the restaurant with some of the film’s animators before deciding on representing the rest of the film’s “enchanted objects” like Chip and Mrs. Potts through tapestries lining the walls.
+Lastly, the Castle Gallery offers a complete contrast to the West Wing.
+Imagineers watched “Beauty and the Beast” repeatedly in need of a third room to seat patrons.
+They talked about the restaurant with some of the film’s animators before deciding on representing the rest of the movie’s “enchanted objects” like Chip and Mrs. Potts through tapestries lining the walls.
 The room’s centerpiece is a glorious music box featuring a rotating sculpture of Belle and the Beast in their famous ballroom dance.
-Music unites this relatively simple room with the far grander ballroom, as the ballroom’s bold orchestration of the “Beauty and the Beast” score is duplicated in sync with a dainty rendition recorded on a music box player for the Rose Gallery.
+Music unites this relatively simple room with the far grander ballroom, as the ballroom’s bold orchestration of the “Beauty and the Beast” score is duplicated in sync with a dainty rendition recorded on a music box player for the Castle Gallery.
 Guests passing between the spaces will notice a seamless transition from one musical version to the other.